We welcome family and friends to visit patients during their stay.

 Please note: the Caboolture Private Hospital is located next to the Caboolture Hospital main building and is accessed via Mewett St.

-Visiting hours are between daily 2pm to 7pm, seven days.
 If you need to visit or stay outside of these hours, or if a patient needs or wants extra rest time, please speak with the Nurse Unit Manager who will help find a solution that is in the best interest of each patient.
-As a visitor, we ask you to always remember to keep noise to a minimum.
-Children must be accompanied by an adult at all times.
+As a visitor, we ask you to always remember to keep noise to a minimum and wear a mask while you are at the hospital.
+Children must be always accompanied by an adult.

 Download the Caboolture Hospital campus and ward map or view ward locations online.